andreas-jonsson/vbados/README.md

 This is due to laziness on my part.
-While most of the time these auxiliary functions are only used by one tool and one segment (i.e. the resident part uses it but not the transient part), sometimes I need the same function different segments/binaries.
-The only way to do is to build the multiple file several times with different settings.
+While most of the time these auxiliary functions are only used by one tool and one segment (i.e. the resident part uses it but not the transient part), sometimes I need the same function in different segments/binaries.
+The only way to do that is to build the multiple file several times with different settings.
 To avoid that and the resulting makefile complications, I just put all auxiliary functions directly in the header files.

 * [mousmain.c](../tree/mousemain.c) is the transient part of the mouse driver, while [mousetsr.c](../tree/mousetsr.c) is the resident part.
   For example here is the [entry point for int33](https://git.javispedro.com/cgit/vbados.git/tree/mousetsr.c?id=8aea756f5094de4b357c125b75973d82328e0c31#n1055).
   A single function, `handle_mouse_event`, takes the mouse events from all the different sources (PS/2, VirtualBox, Windows386, etc.), and posts